Den4enko/PackFramework/README.md

 * **All at once:**

-  * Simultaneous updates of all supported versions for each Modloader Group*.
+  * Simultaneous updates of all supported versions for each Modloader

 * **Modpack Development Kit (Coming soon):**

   * Easily create your own modpacks with automated scripts for PackFramework based development

-  *Quilt and Fabric

   ### Important Notes